kenatiod/MUT/UMU Text Only.md

 While this is certainly a valuable skill, and an important component of intelligence, merely demonstrating proficiency at such knowledge-based tasks is insufficient for establishing that an artificial system has achieved genuine understanding close, or on par with, human cognition (Lake, et al., 2017).

 As the philosophical perspectives explored in Chapter 2 highlighted, understanding involves more than just information lookup.
-It requires the ability to make insightful inferences, to uncover explanatory models, to apply knowledge creatively to novel situations, and to engage in contextual, flexible reasoning (Davis, & Marcus, 2015; Bender, & Koller, 2020).
+It requires the ability to make insightful inferences, to uncover explanatory models, to apply knowledge creatively to novel situations, and to engage in contextual, flexible reasoning (Davis, & Marcus, 2015; Bender, & Koller, 2020; Mitchell & Krakauer, 2023).

 #### 3.2.1 -- Taking a step